 - Introducing a stand-alone offense for all forms of cyber extortion;

-- Establishing a task force named Operation Orcus to combat ransomware threat; or
+- Establishing a task force named Operation Orcus to combat ransomware threats; or

 - Enabling law enforcement to track and seize or freeze ransomware proceeds